 Format: Most courses meet for 1.5 hours each day, Tuesday through Friday, either in the morning or the afternoon.
-In some cases, the Course Committee will also consider proposals for 4 extended sessions of 2.5-hours, if a strong case can be made for needing the extra time.
+In some limited cases, the Course Committee will also consider proposals for 4 extended sessions of 2.5-hours, if a strong case can be made for needing the extra time.
 Course enrollment is generally capped at twenty to make sure everyone has the chance to participate.

 Financial Arrangements: To recognize the work teachers put into their courses and to ensure anyone invited to teach is able to afford to do so, NHC reduces the bottom end of the sliding scale for registration to $0 for teachers.
 In other words, we are asking teachers to contribute financially according to a broader sliding scale, from $0-$1400* toward the site (including room and board), staff, and other costs of running Institute.
-Teachers can decide for themselves how much they want to contribute to the costs of participation.
-We encourage teachers to contribute financially to the extent they feel appropriate given their circumstances.
-Please note that any amount teachers contribute as tuition will be considered a tax-deductible donation.
+Teachers can decide for themselves how much they want to contribute toward the costs of participation.
+We encourage teachers to contribute financially to the extent they feel appropriate given their circumstances, with any amount teachers contribute as tuition to be considered a tax-deductible donation.
 (As background, most adult NHC attendees will be asked to contribute between $725-$1400* (with a “sticker” price of $1095*) as part of their registration.)
 Teachers will need to cover costs of travel to and from Hartford, plus any single-room supplements, extra fees for special services, etc. However, we prioritize making the Summer Institute financially accessible to all, including teachers, and teachers are eligible to apply for the available travel grants.
 Teachers must pay NHC membership dues of $40 per adult or $80 per family.

-Course proposals, to be submitted online, are due by January 2.
+Course proposals, to be submitted ONLINE and are due by January 2.
 We will notify you regarding the status of your application by February 18.
 You may submit up to two course proposals; please complete the online form for each course.
-To encourage a mix of new and long-time teachers, those who taught at the last 3 consecutive Institutes are not eligible to apply this year.
+To encourage a mix of new and long-time teachers, those who taught at all of the last 3 consecutive Institutes are not eligible to apply this year.